didi/LogicFlow/sites/docs/docs/tutorial/basic/node.en.md

 :::info

 If you don't understand why `this.properties` prints out as a Proxy object, you can't see the properties.
-Please check the [issue](https://github.com/didi/LogicFlow/issues/530), Printing a Proxy object using `{ ...this.properties }`.
+Please check the <a href="https://github.com/didi/LogicFlow/issues/530" target="_blank">issue</a>, Printing a Proxy object using `{ ...this.properties }`.

 :::